JuliusBairaktaris/Harden-Windows-SSH/README.md

 # Harden-Windows-SSH

-The OpenSSH implementation in Windows 11 is vulnerable to security weaknesses, including the recently discovered [Terrapin attack](https://nvd.nist.gov/vuln/detail/CVE-2023-48795) among other security weaknesses.
-This repository provides PowerShell scripts to mitigate these weaknesses as much as possible.
-The hardening measures are taken from [SSH-Audit](https://www.sshaudit.com/).
+This repository provides a PowerShell script to harden the OpenSSH Server configuration on Windows, making it more secure and resistant to known vulnerabilities like the Terrapin attack (CVE-2023-48795).
+The hardening measures are based on recommendations from SSH-Audit.

 ## Applied configuration
 ```